 A cyber liability policy is a separate contract.
 In 2026, coverage parts on a typical accounting policy include forensics and IR retainer, breach coach and legal counsel, breach notification with credit monitoring, regulatory defense (FTC Safeguards Rule, IRS tax preparer breach inquiries, state AG actions), business interruption, cyber extortion and ransom where legal under OFAC, data restoration, and a crime or social-engineering rider for wire fraud and BEC.
 Some carriers bundle.
 Some sell endorsements.
 Read the declarations and schedule of endorsements, not the brochure.

 The aggregate is half the conversation.
-Sublimits decide what the firm actually collects: the ransomware sublimit is often 50 percent of the aggregate, the regulatory defense sublimit may be lower than the headline, the social-engineering and crime sublimit is frequently $25,000 to $250,000, and BI waiting periods are typically 8 to 12 hours.
+Sublimits decide what the firm actually collects: the ransomware sublimit may sit well below the aggregate, the regulatory defense sublimit may be lower than the headline, and the social-engineering and crime sublimit commonly lands at $50,000 to $100,000 on a $1 million policy — with standalone crime endorsements running $100,000 to $500,000 — while BI waiting periods can apply before recovery starts.
 For a firm that processes client refunds, manages payroll, or holds funds in trust, the crime sublimit may be the single most important number on the page.

 The 2026 underwriting questionnaire